 The constitution prohibits religious discrimination and provides for freedom of religion and the right to worship subject to “compliance with the law, public order, public morality, and the rights of others.”
 It stipulates the right to religious freedom may not be abrogated even when the government declares a state of emergency or siege.

 The law regulates the establishment and operation of religious groups.
 According to law, the government may legally recognize, suspend recognition of, or dissolve religious groups.
 The government grants tax-exempt status to recognized religious groups.
 Nonprofit organizations, including foreign and domestic religious groups, must register with the government to obtain official recognition by submitting a copy of their bylaws and constitution.
 Religious groups must register only once for the group as a whole, but nonprofit organizations affiliated with a religious group must register separately.
 Upon receiving a submission, the Ministry of Justice (MOJ) issues a provisional approval and, within six months, a permanent approval or rejection.
 Unless the MOJ specifically rejects the application, the group is considered approved and registered after six months even if the ministry has not issued a final determination.
 Applications from international headquarters of religious organizations must be approved by the presidency after submission through the MOJ.
 The law requires officially recognized religious groups to operate as nonprofits and respect the general public order.
 It also permits religious groups to establish places of worship and train clergy.
-The law prescribes penalties of up to two years’ imprisonment, a fine of 200,000 Congolese francs ($130), or both for groups that are not properly registered but receive gifts and donations on behalf of a church or other religious organization.
+The law prescribes penalties of up to two years’ imprisonment, a fine of 200,000 Congolese francs ($120), or both for groups that are not properly registered, but receive gifts and donations on behalf of a church or other religious organization.

 The country is a party to the International Covenant on Civil and Political Rights.

 Muslim community leaders again said the government did not afford them some of the same privileges as larger religious groups.
-The government continued to deny Muslims the opportunity to provide chaplains for Muslims in the military, police force, and hospitals, despite a complaint filed in 2015 with the president and his cabinet.
+The government continued to deny Muslims the opportunity to provide chaplains for Muslims in the military, police force, and hospitals, despite a complaint filed in 2015 with the then-president and his cabinet.